mariaciceri/first_project/README.md

 ## User Story
 ### First Timers

-+ When visiting the page for the first time, the user can read about the authors in _Home_.
++ When visiting the page for the first time, the user can read about the authors in _Home_;
-+ The user can easily access the content of the page and navigate through the different sections.
++ The user can easily access the content of the page and navigate through the different sections;
++ The user can find easily the section containing the articles and choose the one they are interested in;
++ The user can subscribe and follow the authors to be up-to-date with new content being released.

 ### Returning and Frequent Visitors

-+ The user can easily send a question to the authors and contact them.
++ The user can easily send a question to the authors and contact them;
-+ The user can check if there are any new articles.
++ The user can check if there are any new articles;

 ## Features